Skunked! April 30, 2018 10:06

 Putting a senior dog under anesthesia can be risky.
 Even though fatal complications from anesthesia are very rare, the likelihood of something bad happening increases with age.
 Increased anesthesia monitoring, and commonly-needed tooth extractions, can be very costly and are rarely covered by pet insurance.

-Now, sometimes anesthesia is necessary risk and the money just has to be found.
+Now, sometimes anesthesia is necessary risk.
 When I rescued Sadie at 7 years old, her teeth were a mess.
 She had a terrible amount of plaque and her mouth was in bad shape.
 She desperately needed 4 teeth extracted.
 I was scared and worried for her but felt I had no choice but to have the dental work done.
 Her life, and my happy life with her, were counting on it!
 Your Veterinarian will do the appropriate tests to determine the safety of anesthesia.

 If your dog doesn’t need professional dental work like Sadie did, or they just had it done and you want to help prevent having to go through that all over again, make sure to develop a solid home dental care routine.